Are you so terrified of flying you'd almost rather cancel your trip?

 ✅ The course can work quickly (if you don't have time to take the full course, you can schedule a paid consultation with the captain).

-✅ The process is sound and SOAR's therapeutic approach has received plenty of kudos - and reputation matters.
+✅ The process is sound and SOAR's therapeutic approach has received plenty of kudos.

-❌ It's not a quick fix and while relief comes quickly, it's not instant.
+❌ It's not an instant fix and while relief comes quickly, it's not instant.

-❌ Some of the videos can be a bit old-fashioned and the editing leaves something to be desired.
+❌ Some of the videos look a bit old-fashioned and the editing leaves something to be desired.
 Still, the information is current and bottom line, it works.

 Do I consider myself cured?